Search underway for 2 missing fishermen off Tignish, P.E.I. | CBC News

 Tignish Fire Chief Allan Gavin confirmed the fire department was paged around 5 p.m. and was told by dispatch that a boat had capsized off North Cape.

-Gavin did not know how many people were on board.
-He said the Coast Guard is searching the water, and the fire department is searching along the shoreline around the entire cape.
+Gavin said the Coast Guard is searching the water, and the fire department is searching along the shoreline around the entire cape.

 Others in the community are also helping with the search.